jamesware/denovolyzeR.org/index.md

 - The original description of the statistical framework implemented by denovolyzeR is published in [Nature Genetics][Samocha].
 - To cite denovolyzeR, please cite our manuscript in [Current Protocols in Human Genetics][Ware], also available via [PubMed Central][PMC].
 You can [Click here](mailto:j.ware@imperial.ac.uk?subject=denovolyzeR cphg reprint request&body=I think denovolyzeR is the best thing since sliced bread.
 Please send me a copy of your manuscript.) to request a reprint of the manuscript.
-- The first study to apply denovolyzeR investigated the role of *de novo* variants in congenital heart disease, and is in press at Science.
+- The first study to apply denovolyzeR investigated the role of *de novo* variants in congenital heart disease, and has been published at [Science][Science].
-[Click here](mailto:j.ware@imperial.ac.uk?subject=denovolyzeR chd_science reprint request) to request a preprint of the manuscript.
+[Click here](mailto:j.ware@imperial.ac.uk?subject=denovolyzeR chd_science reprint request) to request a reprint of the manuscript if you do not have access.

 Alternative mutational probability tables that can be downloaded for use with denovolyzeR can be found [here][probTables].